DenJens/Hangfire.Documentation/background-methods/passing-dependencies.rst

    BackgroundJob.Enqueue<EmailSender>(x => x.Send(13, "Hello!"));

 When a worker determines that it needs to call an instance method, it creates the instance of a given class first using the current ``JobActivator`` class instance.
-By default, it uses the ``Activator.CreateInstance`` method that can create an instance of your class using **its default constructor**, so let's add it:
+By default, it uses the ``Activator.CreateInstance`` method that can create an instance of your class using **its default constructor**, so let us add that in:

 .. code-block:: c#